top of page

 Integrated Conveyor cont.

-5. The design incorporates eight (8) spring loaded vacuum pick-up heads with a stand alone 1.5 HP vacuum pump.
-This design will deliver high reliability.
+6. The automated pick & place unit incorporates multiple spring loaded vacuum pick-up heads with a stand alone vacuum pump.
+A vacuum pump works better than vacuum generators in dusty environments.
+This design delivers high reliability.

 bottom of page